 Have you gotten hooked on climbing in the gym and now feel that you’re ready to take your skills outdoors?
 Believe me—I know how you feel!
 Climbing is addictive, and once you start bouldering and climbing outdoors, the sport takes on a whole new meaning.
 It’s a great way to spend time in nature, meet new people, and it can sometimes even be therapeutic.

-However climbing outdoors is a bit more complicated than just climbing in your local gym.
+However climbing outdoors is a bit more complicated than just climbing in your local gym or your home gym.
 There are safety and logistical risks involved, so it requires quite a bit more planning and preparation.
 To make it easy for you, I’ve listed everything you need to know to transition into outdoor nature climbing around the world!

 15 Useful Tips to move from gym climbing to outdoor climbing

 1. Make sure you have the correct gear

 One of the most important steps in transitioning from gym climbing to outdoor climbing is making sure that you have the correct rock climbing gear.
 Gyms often can provide climbers with harnesses, shoes, and ropes, but when you head outdoors, you’re all on your own.
 Be sure to have a rope, harness, helmet, quickdraws, locking carabineer, personal anchor system, climbing shoes, chalk.

 2. Learn the proper safety techniques